jhucsf/spring2022/assign/assign05.md

 does not need to handle actually shutting down.

 We expect your server to be _robust_.
-This means no matter what any client sends, in any order, you server should not crash.
+This means no matter what any client sends, in any order, your server should not crash.
 Note that to ensure this is the case, you probably will want to use the `rio_*` functions, and the `Connection` class you implemented for the clients.
 Some (non-exhaustive) examples of bad things the client may do that _should not_ crash your server